-Although the majority of batteries in e-rickshaw are lead-acid-based, the market is shifting towards lithium-ion batteries.
+Although the majority of batteries in e-rickshaw are lead-acid-based, but the market is shifting towards lithium-ion batteries.
 In this article, we will learn about the lithium batteries for e-rickshaw in the Indian market.

 Types of batteries are used in e-rickshaw

-E-rickshaws are powered by electric motors ranging from 1400 to 6500 watts and run on battery power.
+E-rickshaws are powered by electric motors ranging from 6500 to 1400 watts and run on battery power.
 Because of the significant savings in fuel costs, the e-rickshaw is a cost-effective and environmentally responsible mode of transportation.
 E-rickshaw batteries come in a variety of shapes and sizes.
 The batteries were created with prolonged range, simple maintenance, long life, and pollution-free air in mind.
 They can be sourced from multiple locations.